DEVELOPER7-sudo/OnyxGPT.Code/README.md

 ## ✨ Vision

-The goal of Open Lovable is to dramatically accelerate the software development process.
+The goal of OnyxGPT.Code is to dramatically accelerate the software development process using free, accessible AI.
 Instead of manually writing boilerplate, setting up components, and wrestling with CSS, you can act as the architect.
-You provide the high-level vision through prompts, and the Lovable Agent acts as your expert full-stack developer, handling the implementation details.
+You provide the high-level vision through prompts, and the OnyxGPT Agent acts as your expert full-stack developer, handling the implementation details.

-This project is built on the belief that AI should be a collaborative partner in creation, making development more accessible, faster, and more fun.
+This project is built on the belief that AI should be a collaborative partner in creation, making development more accessible, faster, and more fun—without requiring API keys or paid subscriptions.

 ## 🛠️ How It Works

-Open Lovable combines a frontend built with Vite and React with a backend powered by Bun and ElysiaJS.
+OnyxGPT.Code combines a frontend built with Vite and React with a backend powered by Bun and ElysiaJS, integrated with Puter AI API.

 1.  **Prompt:** You describe what you want to build on the homepage (e.g., "a beautiful todo application").
 2.  **Project Setup:** The backend instantly scaffolds a new React + TypeScript + Tailwind project for you in a sandboxed folder.
-3.  **AI Generation:** Your prompt, combined with a carefully crafted system prompt, is sent to the Google Gemini API.
+3.  **AI Generation:** Your prompt, combined with a carefully crafted system prompt, is sent to Puter AI API (or any custom OpenAI-compatible endpoint).
+4.  **Custom Configuration:** Configure your AI model ID and API endpoint in the Settings panel—no hardcoded API keys needed.
-4.  **Live Parsing:** The AI's response, which is a stream of structured commands and code, is parsed in real-time on the frontend.
+5.  **Live Parsing:** The AI's response, which is a stream of structured commands and code, is parsed in real-time on the frontend.
-5.  **UI Updates:** As the parser identifies commands (`<lov-write>`, `<lov-rename>`, etc.), it updates the UI to show you the agent's plan and the code being generated.
+6.  **UI Updates:** As the parser identifies commands (`<lov-write>`, `<lov-rename>`, etc.), it updates the UI to show you the agent's plan and the code being generated.
-6.  **File Operations:** Simultaneously, these commands are sent to the backend, which performs the actual file system operations—writing, renaming, and deleting files within your project's sandboxed directory.
+7.  **File Operations:** Simultaneously, these commands are sent to the backend, which performs the actual file system operations—writing, renaming, and deleting files within your project's sandboxed directory.
-7.  **Live Preview:** Watch your application come to life with an integrated live preview that updates as the AI writes code.
+8.  **Live Preview:** Watch your application come to life with an integrated live preview that updates as the AI writes code.

 ## 💻 Tech Stack

 -   **Frontend:** React, TypeScript, Vite, Tailwind CSS
 -   **UI Components:** [shadcn/ui](https://ui.shadcn.com/)
 -   **Backend:** Bun, [ElysiaJS](https://elysiajs.com/)
--   **AI:** Google Gemini API (supports multiple models: `gemini-2.0-flash`, `gemini-2.5-flash`, `gemini-2.5-pro`)
+-   **AI:** Puter AI API (supports any OpenAI-compatible endpoint)
--   **State Management:** Zustand
+-   **State Management:** Zustand with persistence
 -   **API Communication:** Axios, Native Web Streams API

 ## 🚀 Getting Started